 While JetBlue doesn't have the same customer-friendly policy with price changes and refunds, they are a powerhouse when it comes to earning rewards for a family with their Family Pooling.
 Perfect for a family that travels together as all of the points earned from a family get deposited into the “head of household” account, and you can then redeem for anyone from that pool when it comes time to cash in.

 You'll never worry about errant points with JetBlue's program.
-Similar to Southwest's Rapid Rewards Program, the number of points you'll pay for a ticket is correlated to the cash price of that ticket.
+Similar to Southwest's Rapid Rewards Program, the number of points you'll pay for a ticket correlates to that ticket's cash price.

 Favorite Foreign Programs